$L^{p}$ estimates for joint quasimodes of semiclassical pseudodifferential operators

 \end{defn}

-Definition \ref{defn:qm} is enough to produce the $L^{p}$ estimates for quasimodes of \cite{koch}, \cite{tacy09} and \cite{HTacy}.
+Definition \ref{defn:qm} is enough to produce the $L^{p}$ estimates for quasimodes considered in \cite{koch}, \cite{tacy09} and \cite{HTacy}.
 However for this work we will need a slightly stronger kind of quasimode.
 This issue arises as we could produce a quasimode $v$ from any exact solution $u$ by considering

 for some function $\norm{f}_{L^{2}}=1$.
 By choosing $f(x)=h^{-n/2}\chi(h^{-1}x)$ where $\chi$ is a compactly supported function we immediately see that we couldn't expect an $L^{\infty}$ estimate better than